kkszysiu/dante/android/README.txt

 It means that propably you're lucky enough and everything went successfuly :)

-Assuming youre still in 'dante/android/' directory, you need to did it this way:
+You need to download Android platform-10 SDK and platform-tools package now.
+Assuming youre still in 'dante/android/' directory, let's make:

 ./android-sdk-linux/tools/android